Ronnie Greenwald: Speaking career

-Rabbi Greenwald was a featured speaker at many conventions and gatherings throughout his career.
+Greenwald was a featured speaker at many conventions and gatherings throughout his career.
 Recently, he spoke at the Agudath Israel of America Convention.
 He also spoke at the Aish Partners Conference.

 Media coverage

-Jack Anderson, in the December 3, 1988, edition of the Washington Post, reported that Rabbi Greenwald was working on an effort to persuade U.S. authorities to release convicted spy Jonathan Pollard, who had been condemned to life imprisonment.
+Jack Anderson, in the December 3, 1988, edition of the Washington Post, reported that Greenwald was working on an effort to persuade U.S. authorities to release convicted spy Jonathan Pollard, who had been condemned to life imprisonment.
 Those efforts were unsuccessful, and Pollard remained in prison until his parole in 2015.
 With regard to Pollard, Greenwald has commented "With the Pollard case there's not exactly anti-Semitism, but rather the issue of Israel and how the State Department looks at Jews and feels about Israel, and I believe there's a bias."
-Earlier, Anderson had insinuated in a previous column that Rabbi Greenwald had ties to the CIA, Mossad and KGB.
+Earlier, Anderson had insinuated in a previous column that Greenwald had ties to the CIA, Mossad and KGB.

-On February 3, 1986, the ABC Evening News with Peter Jennings credited Greenwald with playing a role in the negotiations for the release of Sharansky and featured a video clip of Rabbi Greenwald expressing optimism that Sharansky would be released.
+On February 3, 1986, the ABC Evening News with Peter Jennings credited Greenwald with playing a role in the negotiations for the release of Sharansky and featured a video clip of Greenwald expressing optimism that Sharansky would be released.

 His high-placed connections and adventures involving delicate international diplomacy have led to speculation (albeit groundless) about nefarious connections to legal and illegal organizations around the world.
-As of May 2006, no fewer than 20 websites (mostly anti-Semitic sites) have alleged that Rabbi Greenwald has or had mafia connections.
+As of May 2006, no fewer than 20 websites (mostly anti-Semitic sites) have alleged that Greenwald has or had mafia connections.

 On March 9, 1990, a Rockland Journal News headline called Greenwald a "master of international negotiation" and credited him with playing prominent roles in the freeing of Sharansky, Marcus, Granados and several others.

 The USA Today also credited Greenwald for arranging the release of Sharansky and commented that his dealings with famed international mediators such as Wolfgang Vogel during various negotiations resembled a "spy novel."